antonsolomko/snooker-andy/README.md

 * A low rated player may *earn* rating points, even when losing a match to a stronger opponent, if he manages to win few frames (the winner will lose rating points in that case).

 * Rating changes for two opponents are *not symmetric* in general (but are always opposite).
-They depend on opponents reliabilities: rating of a player with lower reliability will vary more.
+They depend on opponents reliabilities: rating with lower reliability will vary more.

-* Rating increments are *not additive*: number of points obtained for each frame in a series of games played the same day is slightly smaller than the number of points for a single frame.
+* Rating increments are *not additive*: number of points obtained for each frame in a series of games played the same day is slightly smaller than the number of points for a single frame alone.
 Furthermore, when playing against many opponents the same day, the resulting rating change is composite of single frames, but not reduced to their sum.

 * The system has *weak memory*: although all past games have some influence on the ratings, current ratings depend heavily on recent games and only slightly on games played long time ago.